lizmat/raku-all-modules/sylvarant/Avro/README.md

 ## Example

-The official [python example ](https://avro.apache.org/docs/current/gettingstartedpython.html) can be written in perl6 as follows.
+The official [python example ](https://avro.apache.org/docs/current/gettingstartedpython.html) can be rewritten in perl6 as follows.

 ```Perl6
 use Avro;